SoftwareAG/c8y-docs/content/users-guide/administration-bundle/home-screen.md

 The Home screen of the Administration application provides the following features:

-* A welcome message.
+* A welcome message
-* Quick links to the main parts of the Administration application.
+* Quick links to the main parts of the Administration application
-* Your capacity usage for the current and for the last month.
+* Your capacity usage for the current and for the last month
-* The optional applications you are subscribed to.
+* The optional applications you are subscribed to

 <img src="/images/users-guide/Administration/admin-home.png" alt="Home screen">